See also our article on

 This article includes discussion of -

-The lead products inside a battery get soft as the battery goes flat (chemical change on the positive (+) side of the plates), and can 'slump' off the plates (which are shaped like a waffle to hold the lead in place).
-So a car battery (designed for very high starter currents for short periods) needs a high number of thin plates (more plates means more cold cranking amps (CCA), but will suffer if allowed to remain flat for any length of time.
+Lead-acid starter batteries are designed to provide big amps to crank the engine when starting, followed by a fast charge from the generator/alternator.
+So the battery stays close to fully charged all the time.
+This means the design has a lot of thin plates facing each other in an acid bath - a large AREA of plate material gives provides big amps.
+The lead compounds inside a battery get soft as the battery goes flat (chemical change on the positive (+) side of the plates), and, being on thin plates, can 'slump' off the plates (which are shaped like a waffle to hold the lead in place).
+So a car battery will suffer if allowed to remain flat for any length of time.
 Car batteries need to be kept charged to near 100% to get their maximum life.

 Someone wrote with a mystery - The car's been sitting for about two weeks without being driven, and the battery's gone flat again.
 The "Oil" light barely comes on; the "Alt" light not at all.
 The interior light was set to be on when the door is open; perhaps the door isn't closing all the way, I don't know.
 The light came on very dimly, but the ignition wouldn't turn over the starter motor at all.